itsjesushx/TheSushiRoles/README.md

 \
 **NOTE:**
 - The Warlock can always kill their Impostor mates (and even themself) using the "cursed kill"
-- If there is a Warlock in the game, there can't be a Poisoner
+- If there is a Warlock in the game, there can't be a Viper
 - Performing a normal kill, doesn't lift the curse

 ### Game Options